dienerlab/miso/README.md

 `miso`, short for **mi**crobiome **so**ftware is a collection of helpers that we use to analyze microbiome data.
 It makes it easier to run some common analyses and is pretty opinionated towards our own experiences.

 <br><br>

 ## General philosophy

 `miso` is simply a one stop location for smaller analysis helper and visualizations we often use in the lab.
-It is supposed to remove some common pain points we encountered.
+It is supposed to remove some common pain points we encountered or to implement custom (mostly genomic) analysis steps.

-## Data types

-`miso` mostly works on the following data types:

-1. artifacts - compound data objects returned from an analysis step
-2. phyloseq object - a [phyloseq](https://joey711.github.io/phyloseq/) object containing sequence variant abundances, taxonomy assignments and sample metadata
-3. data tables - general data frame-like objects in [tidy format](https://r4ds.had.co.nz/tidy-data.html)
+At this point complex workflows in the lab have been ported to nextflow and are no longer included here.
+See our [pipelines](https://github.com/dienerlab/pipelines) for this.

-## Workflow steps
+## Analysis

-For `misos` a workflow step is based on input data and a configuration, thus having the function signature `step(object, config)`.
+For `misos` an analysis step is based on input data and a configuration, thus having the function signature `step(object, config)`.
-Most steps can be chained with the pipe operator to yield workflows.
+Most steps can be chained with the pipe operator.
-For instance, the following is a possible workflow with `miso`:
+For instance, the following is possible with `miso`:

 ```r
 library(miso)